Double Hand Amputee Learns to Use Prosthetic Hands with Help from Occupational Therapist

 After a brief stay in the Colorado hospital where his arms were amputated, Sam was transferred to the University of Utah Hospital Burn Center for further evaluation.
-Then, a few days later, the U of U Rehabilitation Center became his home away from home for almost an entire month while he worked to regain his strength and independence.
+Then, a few days later, University of Utah Health's Rehabilitation Center became his home away from home for almost an entire month while he worked to regain his strength and independence.

 But, the one thing Sam never lost was his sense of self – his passion for life, his desire to serve others, and of course, his smile and lovable sense of humor.
 Just a few years after his accident, Sam, a.k.a.
 “The No-handed Bandit,” is taking on the internet spotlight in hopes of helping others who may find themselves in a situation similar to his

-During his stay the U’s Rehab Center, Sam says it was difficult to find information online that would help him learn how to use his new prosthetic hands, a challenge definitely easier said than done.
+During his stay U of U Health's Rehab Center, Sam says it was difficult to find information online that would help him learn how to use his new prosthetic hands, a challenge definitely easier said than done.
 But, as he started mastering new skills with help from, Michelle Dincceco, his dedicated occupational therapist, Sam had an idea.
 “It was actually in a session with Michelle that I came up with the idea to make videos,” he says.
 “She was incredibly supportive.”

 Sam used the knowledge he gained as a broadcast journalism graduate to create a YouTube channel staring his alter ego, The No-handed Bandit.
 He wanted to use his talent for humor and entertainment as a means to help other amputees learn how to use their prosthetics, and he had the full support of his care team to do it.